-COVID-19 Protocols
+COVID-19 Protocols and Vaccine Information

 Our protocols for COVID-19 are adapted frequently as the CDC and state guidelines shift.
 Please visit www.vyo.org to see the most up-to-date information.
-Masks are required inside at all times in the Elley-Long Music Center and all indoor, off-site concerts.
-Wind and brass musicians are required to use a bell cover when playing.
-In an effort to control foot traffic in the building, families are discouraged from entering the Elley-Long Music Center during Sunday rehearsals
+Though masks are no longer required for entrance in the Elley-Long Music Center, this policy is subject to change as per state/CDC guidelines.
+In an effort to control foot traffic in the building, families are discouraged from entering the Elley-Long Music Center during Sunday rehearsals.
+As COVID-19 vaccines are not required for public school attendance in VT, there is no vaccination requirement to participate in a VYOA program.
+This includes orchestras, short-session training programs, Summer Symphony Camp, or Lesson Program.